project-hadron/discovery-transition-ds/docs/source/synthetic/5_hello_synthetic.rst

 This new component works in exactly the same way as the other components demonstrated earlier, whereby we create the instance pertinent to our intentions and where to persist the results.
-Then we add the component actions (intent), which in this case is to generste the features we have built and make them appropriate for a machine learning model or for other uses.
+Then we add the component actions (intent), which in this case is to generate the features we have built and make them appropriate for a machine learning model or for other uses.